MauroDataMapper/mdm-ui/README.md

 ## Requirements

-Please use [NVM](https://github.com/nvm-sh/nvm) to manage the required node/npm dependencies.
+Please use [NVM](https://github.com/nvm-sh/nvm) to manage the required node dependencies, and then run `npm i -g npm@7.24.1` to update to v7 of npm

 ## Installation